alecthomas/participle/README.md

 <a id="markdown-limitations" name="limitations"></a>
 ## Limitations

-Participle parsers are LL(k).
+Participle grammars are LL(k).
 Among other things, this means that they do not support left recursion.

 The default value of K is 1 but this can be controlled with `participle.UseLookahead(k)`.